orgnice/orgnice.github.io/about.md

 - Data Science & Statistical Modeling
 - Marketing Analytics & Measurement Consulting

-we specialize in helping teams **cut through conflicting metrics** and build analytics they can trust.
+we specialized in helping teams **cut through conflicting metrics** and build analytics they can trust.

 Our focus is simple:
 > Analytics should reduce confusion—not create new jargon.